reactive-graph/tooling/plugins/graphql-schema-visualization/README.md

 ## Dynamic Graph API

-The Dynamic Graph API enables high level access to the *Reactive Graph Flow*.
+The Dynamic Graph API enables high level access to the *Reactive Graph*.
 It's dynamically built upon the type system and provides type safe access to:

 1. Query for instances